fukunagatsu/RIblast_pv/README.md

 2017/07/05 Version 1.0.0 was released.

 ## Reference
 Tsukasa Fukunaga and Michiaki Hamada.
 "A novel method for assessing the statistical significance of RNA-RNA interactions between two long RNAs."
-Journal of Computational Biology, in press, (2018)
+25, 976-978., Journal of Computational Biology (2018)

 Tsukasa Fukunaga and Michiaki Hamada.
 "RIblast: An ultrafast RNA-RNA interaction prediction system based on a seed-and-extension approach."
 33, 2658-2665., Bioinformatics (2017)